Bell 429 GlobalRanger: Design

 The Bell 429 has a four-blade rotor system with soft-in-plane flex beams.
 The rotor blades are composite and have swept tips for reduced noise.
 The tail rotor is made by stacking two two-blade rotors set at uneven intervals (to form an X) for reduced noise.
-The combined cabin volume is 204 cu ft (5.78 m^{3}) with a 130 ft3 passenger cabin and 74 ft3 baggage area, with a flat floor for patient loading.
+The combined cabin volume is 204 ft3 with a 130 ft3 passenger cabin and 74 ft3 baggage area, with a flat floor for patient loading.
 A set of rear clamshell doors under the tailboom is optional for easier patient loading in EMS operations.

 The 429 has a glass cockpit with a three-axis autopilot (optional fourth axis kit) and flight director as standard.
 Standard landing gear are skids.
 A retractable wheel landing gear is optional and adds five knots to cruising speed.
 The helicopter is categorized as a single-pilot IFR Category A. It is capable of operating with one engine inoperative.
 The main transmission is rated for 5,000 hours between overhauls and the tail rotor gearbox is rated for 3,200 hours.